-At present the Government of Vietnam maintains an extensive investment licensing process, which is characterized by stringent and time consuming requirements that are frequently used to protect domestic interests, limit competition, and allocate foreign investment rights among various countries.
-Foreign businesses are permitted to remit profits, share revenues from joint ventures, incomes from services and technology transfers, legally-owned capital, and properties in hard currency.
+At present, the government of Vietnam maintains an extensive investment licensing process, which is characterized by stringent and time consuming requirements that are frequently used to protect domestic interests, limit competition, and allocate foreign investment rights among various countries.
+Foreign businesses are permitted to remit profits, share revenues from joint ventures, incomes from services and technology transfers, legally owned capital, and properties in hard currency.
 Foreigners are also allowed to remit abroad royalties and fees paid for the supply of technologies and services, principal and interest on loans obtained for business operations, and investment capital and other money and assets under their legitimate ownership.
-However, their ability to convert dong into hard currency is subject to availability, causing foreign-invested enterprises to experience problems in securing hard currency.

 The BTA provides a broad range of benefits to U.S. investors in Vietnam that should significantly enhance the investment environment for U.S. firms.
-Vietnamese investment obligations under the BTA include: providing national and most-favored-nation treatment, except where explicit exceptions have been made; guaranteeing access to third-party investor-state dispute settlement; and ensuring treatment of expropriation consistent with international standards.
-In addition, Vietnam is obligated gradually to discontinue application of any TRIMS or performance requirements inconsistent with the WTO TRIMS agreement.
+Vietnamese investment obligations under the BTA include: providing national and most-favored-nation treatment, except where explicit exceptions have been made; ensuring treatment of expropriation consistent with international standards; and guaranteeing access to third-party investor-state dispute settlement.
+In practice, however, recognition and enforcement of foreign arbitral awards in Vietnam currently remains questionable.

+In addition, Vietnam is obligated under the BTA gradually to discontinue application of any Trade-Related Investment Measures (TRIMS) or performance requirements inconsistent with the WTO TRIMS agreement.
+Vietnam is also obligated to refrain from imposing requirements to transfer technology as a condition for the establishment, expansion, acquisition, management, conduct, or operation of an investment.
 Vietnam currently imposes a number of performance requirements with respect to the establishment of an investment and/or the receipt of a benefit or incentive.
-The BTA obligates Vietnam to phase out several TRIMS-inconsistent local content requirements within five years or less of the BTA's entry-into-force.
-Vietnam is also obligated to refrain from imposing requirements to transfer technology as a condition for the establishment, expansion, acquisition, management, conduct, or operation of an investment.
+Vietnam retains restrictions on foreign shareholding in Vietnamese companies, although the ratio has been raised from twenty to thirty percent.
+In March 2003, the government issued Decree 27 amending the Law on Foreign Investment, removing trade balancing requirements and foreign exchange controls.
+In April, the government issued a decision to reduce the foreign exchange surrender requirement to 0 percent.